dc2007git/epilepsy12-documentation/docs/development/database.md

 #### Boundary files and geography extension pack

-A decision made quite late was to include the django GIS extension allowing geographic data to be stored.
-This facility also existed for Postgres on Azure.
-This allowed for .shp files for the different regions to be stored and mapping therefore to be possible.
-The .shp files are stored in the following models:
+We have included the Django GIS extension allowing geographic data to be stored.
+This allowed for `.shp` files for the different regions to be stored and mapping therefore to be possible.
+The `.shp` files are stored in the following models:

 - **IntegratedCareBoardBoundaries**
 - **LocalHealthBoardBoundaries**
 - **NHSEnglandRegionBoundaries**
 - **CountryBoundaries**

-In future it is planned to use patient postcode to calculate distance to epilepsy treatment centres and correlate this against Key Performance Indicators.
+In future it is planned to use anonymised, aggregated patient postcodes to calculate distance to epilepsy treatment centres and correlate this against Key Performance Indicators.

 ## Migrations